GenuineJack/woke-words/README.md

 - **Random Sentence Generation:** Uses predefined templates to insert three randomly selected keywords into a sentence.
 - **Social Sharing:** Direct integration with Twitter via a "Tweet Sentence" button.
 - **Modern Design:** A clean, responsive interface built with HTML, CSS, and JavaScript.
-- **Easy Deployment:** Simply host on GitHub and deploy via Vercel—no server-side components needed.

 ## Keywords